-This analysis also identified 210 units which are currently in use within the 12 Training Packages which are the primary focus of the project, and which contain the set of digital skills which are within the scope of the project.
+This analysis also identified 211 units which are currently in use within the Training Packages which are the primary focus of the project, and which contain the set of digital skills which are within the scope of the project.
 A further seven units from the ICT Training Package contain skills relevant to the scope of the project.

-Some of the more generic units are used across multiple Training Packages - as intended.
-In fact, a total of 38 units contain more than one type of the digital skills relevant to the scope of this project and are used in multiple Training Packages.
-Others are necessarily specific to the instruments the units relate to (eg the various digital skills units in the MEA Aeroskills Training Package).
+A number of units, those with a more generic focus, are already being used in a cross-sector manner across multiple Training Packages.
+In addition, a total of 38 units contain more than one type of the digital skills relevant to the scope of this project and are used in multiple Training Packages.
+Other units are necessarily specific to the instruments they relate to (eg the various digital skills units in the MEA Aeroskills Training Package).

-It is noteworthy that of the 210 units identified in this research, 35 have not been updated since they were first introduced in 2005, an additional 24 have not been updated since 2011 and 60 have not been updated since 2012.
+It is noteworthy that of the 211 units identified in this research, 35 have not been updated since they were first introduced in 2005, an additional 24 have not been updated since 2011 and 60 have not been updated since 2012.
 In addition, some of the updates to units with more recent release dates, have involved changes to update the unit content to meet nationally agreed standards, rather than to make substantive changes to the content of the units.
 This means that more than half of the digital units identified in this analysis were developed more than five years ago and many of those released more recently have not had substantive changes made to their content for some years.
 Given the nature and pace of technological change it seems appropriate that the content of the units identified here should be reviewed and potentially updated, with an immediate emphasis on those which have not been updated within the past five years.

-Further analysis of other IRC Industry Skills Forecasts and Proposed Schedules of Work (and supported in some instances through observations made in the consultations) identifies the digital skills which were the focus of this project are also applicable in the future skill needs of the following industries:
+Further analysis of other IRC Industry Skills Forecasts and Proposed Schedules of Work (and supported in some instances through observations made in the consultations) identifies the digital skills which were the focus of this project are also applicable in the future skill needs of other industries which focus on 'making things'.
+They are: